cdnkr/page-plus-ai-chrome-extension/README.md

-# Selection AI Chrome Extension
+# Know AI Chrome Extension

 A Chrome extension that uses Google's new in-browser AI APIs (Prompt, Summarizer, and Writer) to provide AI-powered text and image analysis and generation directly in your browser.